-Supplies: A tangible item of an expendable nature that is consumed, worn out or deteriorated in use or any item that loses its identity through fabrication or incorporation into a different or more complex unit or substance.
-General-purpose consumable items that commonly have a shorter life span in use than equipment and machines, which are stocked for recurring uses.
+Supplies: The total cost of all consumable supplies such as books, materials, printing, videos, etc. A tangible item of an expendable nature that is consumed, worn out or deteriorated in use or any item that loses its identity through fabrication or incorporation into a different or more complex unit or substance.
+General-purpose consumable items commonly have a shorter life span in use than equipment and machines, which are stocked for recurring uses.